Be Our Guest Restaurant is part of the Magic Kingdom’s Fantasyland expansion.

 - and a Be Our Guest Restaurant Video Tour!

-Counter-Service (fast food) for lunch, then Table Service (sit down) for dinner
+Counter-Service (fast-casual) for breakfast and lunch, then Table Service (sit down) for dinner

-At lunch, touch-screen, automated terminals (like you can find at Pecos Bill and Contempo Cafe) will be available for guests to customize their orders.
+For those who choose not to pre-order their lunch, touch-screen, automated terminals (like you can find at Contempo Cafe) will be available for guests to customize their orders.
 For special dietary requests and cash orders, cashiers will also be available.

-Once your order is placed, you’ll sit down and your order will be delivered to you on real tableware — no paper and plastic around here.
+Once your order is placed (either online in advance or at the restaurant), you’ll sit down and your order will be delivered to you on real tableware — no paper and plastic around here.
 Guests who have eaten at Wolfgang Puck Express in Downtown Disney will understand the process here.

 Type of Food: French-Inspired, see below for full menus.